H&S Energy » News

 9. Ask for a prompt payment discount.
 Your supplier may not always be in a position to provide this to you, but it’s always a good idea to ask.
 Sometimes you can get a discount from your invoice for paying quickly–within a day or two of receipt.
 With electronic payment systems, this is much easier for your accounts payable department to handle, and it could lead to significant savings.

 10. Have a professional review of the contract.
 If you haven’t managed many fuel contracts before, you may want to have a professional check the contract and help you understand whether or not the terms are in your best interest.
-A legal partner can advise about the specific terms; however, an industry expert like GP Energy will work with you to determine how the contract will impact your business performance.
+A legal partner can advise about the specific terms; however, an industry expert like H&S Energy Group will work with you to determine how the contract will impact your business performance.

 Are you ready to achieve unbelievable goals this year?